evanmarshall-dev/fireship.io_git_course/README.md

 - This can be accomplished by the following command `git clone https://github.com/username/repo-name.git` (Or using SSH keys such as the example used in the [Git Remote Section](#git-remote)).

   - You can also add a different name to the directory by appending the name to the end of the above command (i.e. `git clone git@ssh-config:your-username/repo-name.git name-of-dir`).

+### GitHub Codespaces

+- While you are browsing the remote repo on GitHub, if you hit `.` it will open a cloud-based version of vscode.
+This is another useful strategy for small changes that you do not want to have to deal with on your local machine.
+- You cannot use terminal in the cloud-based vscode, but if you try to access it you do receive the option to use the terminal in **codespaces** (This is basically vscode running a virtual machine (VM) with the necessary dependencies to run your app).

+  - You can configure codespaces to use as much memory and computing power as you need.